 The following guide is designed to provide an overview of managed intake and help you implement a managed intake program at your agency.
 A common concern and misconception about managed intake is that scheduling non-urgent intakes will reduce services to the community and pets will be abandoned elsewhere.
 Agencies all over the country, in varying regional and demographic locations, have successfully implemented managed intake and disproven these misconceptions.
 Utilizing their experiences, standard operating procedures, and best practices, the following information will help you create your own lifesaving protocol for this instrumental program.

-Managed admission or managed intake can be thought of as the “how” and “when” of intake, but not necessarily the “who,” and refers to any form of regulating or scheduling non-urgent intake.
-Managed intake may involve simply limiting drop-off hours, closing night drop boxes, scheduling intake appointments or developing a formal process of surrender interviews with extensive efforts to provide support and alternatives.
-It also encompasses building programming around services outside of your shelter to support alternatives to intake and pet retention to reduce intake overall, so when entry to the shelter is actually needed, it is done in a controlled way.
+Managed admission or managed intake can be thought of as the “how” and “when” of intake, and refers to any form of regulating or scheduling non-urgent intake.
+Managed intake may involve simply limiting intake hours, closing night drop boxes, scheduling intake appointments or developing a formal process of surrender interviews with extensive efforts to provide support and alternatives.
+It involves identifying local resources that can support pet retention and alternative to intake, so that when shelter impoundment is needed, it can be done in a controlled way.

 All agencies, even those with an obligation to take in all animals presented to them (either by law, contract or policy), and the communities they serve can benefit from managed admission because rather than saying “no” to an animal, they are simply saying “not right now” and ascertaining what other options besides intake may be available.
 With managed intake, agencies can smooth out fluctuations in the intake of pets, plan for appropriate staffing, and match capacity to provide humane care.
 Managed admission is often associated with serving more pets and people, rather than fewer, over time.

 Many agencies are concerned about public criticism around the appearance of reduced service hours.
-Keep in mind, however, that most citizens are not aware of the process for surrendering an animal until it comes time for them to believe they need the service.
+Keep in mind, however, that most community members are not aware of the process for surrendering an animal until it comes time for them to believe they need the service.

 Here’s a comparable example from the lives of most of us: Think of the last time you needed to go to the Department of Motor Vehicles.
 Prior to going, you probably looked at the website to find out what location offered the service you needed, what times the office was open, and what materials you needed to bring with you in order to receive services.
 Obtaining non-urgent service from an animal shelter should be no different.